 March 1943: Foyle receives a visit from his goddaughter, whom he has not seen for 10 years, and her young son who is shell shocked from when his school was bombed.
 When she runs off leaving her son, Foyle must locate her.
 A new Assistant Commissioner is after Foyle to crack down on illegal gambling.
 Sgt.
 Milner is assigned to the case and goes undercover with mixed results.
 Milner sees two young lads gambling lots of cash and decides to find out where they're getting their money.
 Foyle is also investigating a group of saboteurs.
-When a murders occurs near a military research facility, Foyle believes he has solved the crime but the new AC insists he release the subject in question.
+When a murder occurs near a military research facility, Foyle believes he has solved the crime but the new AC insists he release the subject in question.
 Foyle in turn feels he has only one option open to him.
-Written by

 Did You Know?

 It's likely that Captain Boothroyd who leads the experimental weapons development is a nod to "Q" or Major Boothroyd of Ian Fleming's 007 novels.
 It's very reasonable that he may have been a captain during WWII.
 See more

 When the two boys are sneaking up to the mansion to break in, the shadow of the boom mic is clearly visible on the bushes behind them.
 See more